janvonrickenbach/apptools/README.rst

 Source Code: http://www.github.com/enthought/apptools

+This is a fork of the apptools Package that adds support wxPythonPhoenix and Python3

 The apptools project includes a set of packages that Enthought has found useful in creating a number of applications.
 They implement functionality